jxjo/Xoptfoil2/docs/input_file/quick_reference.md

 # Quick Reference
 {: .no_toc }

-All namelists with their parameters currently available.
+Overview of all namelists with their parameters currently available.
 Only a short explanation is given for each paramter.
 See [Input Reference](input_file.md) for more details.

-{: .note }
+{: .tip }
-Copy & Paste single paramters or complete namelists from here into ypur input file
+Copy & Paste single paramters or complete namelists from here into your input file

 ```fortran